WWE: New Generation Era and start of the Monday Night War (1993–1997)

 Bret Hart was the biggest star of the New Generation Era and defeated Yokozuna to win back the WWF World Heavyweight Championship in the main event of WrestleMania 10.

 The WWF was hit with allegations of steroid abuse and distribution in 1992.
 This was followed by allegations of sexual harassment by WWF employees the following year.
 McMahon was eventually exonerated, but the allegations brought bad public relations for the WWF, and an overall bad reputation.
 The steroid trial cost the company an estimated $5 million at a time of record low revenues.
 This helped drive many WWF wrestlers over to rival promotion World Championship Wrestling (WCW), including 1980s babyface hero Hulk Hogan.
 During this period, the WWF promoted wrestlers of a younger age comprising "The New Generation", featuring Bret Hart, Shawn Michaels, Diesel, Razor Ramon and The Undertaker among others in an effort to promote new talent into the spotlight.

+The election of Bill Clinton as U.S. President in 1992 would also mark the spread of dramatic changes in the American culture as well.

 Shawn Michaels became one of the biggest stars in WWF during this time, since an iconic ladder match at WrestleMania X in 1994.

 In January 1993, the WWF debuted its flagship cable program Monday Night Raw.
 WCW countered in September 1995 with its own Monday night program, Monday Nitro, which aired in the same time slot as Raw.
 The two programs would trade wins in the ensuing ratings competition (known as the "Monday Night War") until mid-1996.
 At that point, Nitro began a nearly two-year ratings domination that was largely fueled by the introduction of the New World Order (nWo), a stable led by former WWF performers Hulk Hogan, Scott Hall (the former Razor Ramon), and Kevin Nash (the former Diesel).

-Towards the end of the New Generation Era, former WCW talent were being hired by the WWF, including Steve Austin (initially under The Ringmaster persona), Mankind, and Vader.
+Towards the end of the New Generation Era, former WCW and Extreme Championship Wrestling (ECW) talent were being hired by the WWF, including Steve Austin (initially under The Ringmaster persona), Mankind, and Vader.
 Adopting the Stone Cold persona, Austin slowly increased in popularity despite being initially promoted as a heel.
 This started with his "Austin 3:16" speech, shortly after defeating Jake Roberts in the tournament finals at the 1996 King of the Ring pay-per-view.
 This era also saw the debut of Rocky Maivia, who later adopted the more famous persona of The Rock.